rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 ### NetworkPolicies

+> NOTE: K3s's deploys kube-router for network policy enforcement.
+Support for this in K3s is currently experimental.

 CIS requires that all namespaces have a network policy applied that reasonably limits traffic into namespaces and pods.

 Here's an example of a compliant network policy.